leondavey44/testimonial-grid-frontend-mentor-challenge-solution/README.md

 ### Useful resources

-- [Example resource 1](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7/hub) - This is where I found the project brief for the challenge.
+- [Front End Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7/hub) - This is where I found the project brief for the challenge.
 Great website and I will use it going forward.